declann/calculang-example-repl-repo/README.md

 This gives us a nice, controlled enviornment, without reinventing the wheel, using existing proven/best-practice tooling.

 TODO: tidy this up (better commit messages), setup run scripts, and move to calculang org (and restart using main branch)

+NOTE: Using this template doesn't create a calculang tag, please do this so people looking for calculang models can find yours!